milindnirgun/graphcsv/README.md

 source that is used by Graphviz to render the graph.
 This is just for the user's reference and can be deleted.

 ## Input File Format
 A quick note about the input csv file format.
-The graphcsv.py program expects this csv file to follow some syntax to be able to draw a correct graph.
+The graphcsv.py program expect<BR>s this csv file to follow some syntax to be able to draw a correct graph.
 If the output graph is not as expected or the program errors out, check this csv file format.
 The format is very simple, with the first row as header defining columns "parent" and "child".
 The header row is ignored for now and is intended for future extensions.
 Both columns define the nodes with their labels and the edges are drawn from the parent